sayanta01/JS/notes/fullstackopen/04-testing-server-user-administration/04-token-authentication.md

 https://www.digitalocean.com/community/tutorials/the-ins-and-outs-of-token-based-authentication#how-token-based-works
 ![Token-Based Authentication](https://fullstackopen.com/static/259c9dce6b3d1d77bedb04e799ac7dd3/5a190/16new.png)
 ## How JWT Works
-- JWT looks random, but it's a SIGNED token with user info inside!
+- JWT looks random, but it's a Signed token with user info inside!
   * https://jwt.io/#Debugger
 <!-- - When you login, we CREATE the token -->
 <!--   * We put user data INSIDE the token -->